 Interchanges / Junctions on Swat Expressway

-There are a total of 7 interchanges / Junctions on Swat Motorway.
-The south end of the Swat expressway starts from Nowshera and terminates at Chakdara in the north end which is adjusted souther part of Swat.
+There are a total of 7 interchanges / Junctions on the Swat Motorway.
+The south end of the Swat expressway starts from Nowshera and terminates at Chakdara in the north end which is the adjusted souther part of Swat.

 Swat Motorway has seven interchanges starting from the Karnal Sher Khan Interchange to Dhobian, Ismaila, Bakshalay, Katlang, Palai, and Chakdara.

-Swat Motorway Tunnels and Bridges
+Swat Motorway Phase 1 Tunnels and Bridges

 The Swat Motorway passing through 21 bridges and 1300 meters of twin tunnels near Swat Valley.